restorecommerce/scheduling-srv/README.md

 | id | number | required | Job instance ID in redis |
 | schedule_type | string | required | Job type ex: `ONCE`, `RECURR` etc. |
 | error | string | required | Failure details. |

-List of events emitted to Kafka by this microservice for below topics:
-- `io.restorecommerce.jobs.resource`
-  - jobsCreated
-  - jobsDeleted
-- io.restorecommerce.command
-  - restoreResponse
-  - resetResponse
-  - healthCheckResponse
-  - versionResponse

 Events from the `io.restorecommerce.jobs.resource` topic are issued whenever a CRUD opertion is performed.
 They are useful for job rescheduling in case of Redis failure.